CALL NOW FOR A FREE CONSULTATION:877-308-2128

 Recent research shows some interesting trends in California lemon law cases:

-• There are huge variations in the frequency with which manufacturers are sued under the lemon law.
+• There are huge variations in the frequency with which manufacturers are sued under the state’s lemon law.
 Toyota is the least-often sued and General Motors (GM) is the most-often sued in lemon law cases, relative to their California market share from 2018-2021.
 Toyota was taken to court under a lemon law claim once for every 2,029 new Toyota vehicles registered in California during this period, while GM was sued once for every 78 new GM vehicles registered in California.
 Consumers who purchased a GM vehicle were roughly 26 times more likely to file a lemon law claim than were consumers who purchased Toyota vehicles.

 • Jaguar and Chrysler vehicles came in second and third in the frequency of lemon law claims filed from 2018-2021 in California.